ably/ably-php-laravel/README.md

 This is a Laravel wrapper / bridge for the [Ably PHP](https://github.com/ably/ably-php) library.
 It provides a Facade and an injectable AblyService that both act as a wrapper for a singleton Ably instance.
 The instance gets its parameters automatically from your config file or environment variables.
 You can also use AblyFactory for creating new Ably instances with (optional) custom parameters.

-This library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
-You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or visit the [Feature Support Matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.
+The PHP client library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features the PHP client library does not yet support or [view our client library SDKs feature support matrix](https://www.ably.io/download/sdk-feature-support-matrix) to see the list of all the available features.

 ## Known Limitations